 A purpose made viewing gallery is at Parkwood Farm, from which you can look down and see a large herd of cows being milked every day, generally between 3.00pm to 5.00pm.
 Walking there and back is nearly 3 miles!

 In our free to enter Photographic Competition we have an individual class for children aged under 16 on the date of the opening of this year’s Bluebell Walk, with no restriction on the subject of images seen during their visit, with up to 3 images per entrant.
-Prize winners receive free entries to the following year’s Bluebell Walk, plus their image is displayed on our website and in the Bluebell Barn.
+Prize winners receive free entries to the following year’s Bluebell Walk, plus their image is displayed on our website and at the Bluebell Walk.
 Rules and conditions are available here.

 Pushchairs can easily be pushed round the Blue Walk in Beatons Wood where one see most of the bluebells as it is lightly gravelled for mobility scooters.
 The Farm Walks are suitable for pushchairs, but the ground in places can be a little bumpy and muddy when wet.
 You will not encounter any stiles to climb over as they were all replaced by gates, except the Wild Garlic Walk which has what we call ‘collapsible stiles’, so when pushed down will allow empty pushchairs to be lifted over.